-To create an on-premises image by yourself and then upload it on a cloud platform is a complex process.
-However, by using Packer, you can create identical on-premises images for multiple platforms from a single source configuration.
-Follow these steps to create an on-premises image for CentOS 6.9 on an Ubuntu 16.04 server and to upload it to Alibaba Cloud.
-To create on-premises images for other operating systems, you can customize your Packer templates as necessary.
+By using Packer, you can create identical on-premises images for multiple platforms from a single source configuration.
+This topic details steps to create an on-premises image for CentOS 6.9 on an Ubuntu 16.04 server and to upload it to Alibaba Cloud.
+For actual scenarios, you can customize your Packer templates as required.

-· You must have the AccessKey ready to fill out the configuration file. .
+You must have an AccessKey for the configuration file.

-The AccessKey has a high level of account privileges.
-We recommend that you create a RAM user and use the RAM account to create AccessKey to prevent data breach.
+Do not use the AccessKey of your Alibaba Cloud account.
+Instead, create a RAM user and use the RAM account to create the necessary AccessKey to maintain account security.